DahanDv/TLDR-diataxis/README.md

 > How-to do *X*?

 For Ex:
-supposed you are a Python developer looking for a way to make your test suite more compact and easy to maintain while not compromising on the coverage of your tests (in fact, your'e looking for a way tog et more coverage without much hussle).
+supposed you are a Python developer looking for a way to make your test suite more compact and easy to maintain while not compromising on the coverage of your tests (in fact, your'e looking for a way to get more coverage with less hussle).
 Your'e working with pytest for a while and you comfotably write tests and fixtures that sutisfied you up until now (you alreday *aquired* the skill of working with pytest and its basic concepts).
 You notice the boliraplate patterns in your suite and you know that some parametrizatoin solutions are out there, and you step on a pytest How-to guide: ***"How to parametrize your tests"***.
 Great.
 | Such a How-to guide **cannot** and **should not** explain | where it belongs | category |
 |-----------------------------------------------------------|------------------|----------|